AngusJohnson/Clipper2/Docs/readme.txt

   //      accommodates PathD and PathsD structures.
   Clipper clipperD = new ClipperD();

-Documatation definition:
+Documentation definition:
-"Touching" path segments (as opposed to touching vertices) are segments that are collinear with and at least partially overlap other path segments.
+A "touching" path segment (as opposed to a touching vertex) is one that is collinear with and at least partially overlaps another path's segment.

+A clipping solution will likely not be in its simplest form.
-Clipping solutions are commonly not in their simplest forms, and so solutions may have "touching" polygons.
+For example, solutions may have "touching" polygons.

+Open paths:
 Open subject paths may have segments that touch clipping segments.
 These touching segments may or may not be part of the clipping solution.
-Touching segments won't cross (ie intersect with) other paths.
-So paths that start outside a clipping region and have segments touching a clipping boundary, those segments will not be part of the solution.
-Likewise open paths that start inside a clipping region and touch a clipping boundary, those touching segments will be part of the clipping solution.
-For open path line segments that start on a clipping boundary and are "touching" that boundary, their segment placement will depend on the heading of the next segment.
+Touching segments won't cross into or out of clipping regions.
+So for a path that starts outside a clipping region and touches a clipping boundary, that segment will remain outside and not be part of the clipping solution.
+Likewise for an open path that start inside a clipping region and touches a clipping boundary, that touching segment will be part of the clipping solution.
+For an open path that starts on a clipping boundary and is "touching" that boundary, its placement (whether inside or outside that boundary) will depend on the heading of the open path's next segment.

 Examples:
   subj_open = new Paths64();